turbot/tailpipe-mcp/README.md

 }
 ```

-## Testing with MCP Inspector

-The MCP Inspector is helpful for testing and debugging.
+8. The MCP Inspector is helpful for testing and debugging.
 To test your local development version:

 ```sh
 npx @modelcontextprotocol/inspector dist/index.js